Slow cooker Mediterranean chicken is made with olives, sun-dried tomatoes for a hearty meal that is so easy to make.

 - Slow cooker

-Add the oregano and pour in the broth or wine.
+Add the oregano and pour in the broth.

-Kalamata Olives add a wonderful briny flavor to this dish, however, if you don’t like kalamata olives, you can substitute them with regular black olives or leave them out completely.
+Kalamata Olives add a wonderful briny flavor to this dish.
+If you don't like kalamata olives, you can substitute them with regular black olives or green olives such as Castel Vetrano olives.

 Store leftover Slow Cooker Mediterranean Chicken in the refrigerator for up to four days in an air-tight container.